 Types of forks

-Forks are divided into hard fork and soft fork depending on the scale of the modification of the blockchain protocol.
+Forks are divided into hard forks and soft forks depending on the scale of the modification of the blockchain protocol.

 - A hard fork is a significant alteration of a blockchain's algorithms and code, which results in either a completely new version of the blockchain or blockchain splitting into two separate networks.
 Hard forks are often used to launch new crypto-projects (cryptocurrencies).